 Here you’ll find your update on Royal Bank Invest and other investment news, to help keep your finger on the pulse.

-Quarter 2 2020 investment news
+Quarter 4 2020 investment news

-Take a look at the invest activity from 1st April to the 30th June
+Take a look at the invest activity from 1st October to the 31st December

-Fund positioning and outlook
+Fund positioning and outlook as at 31 December

 When investing, past performance should not be taken as a guide to future performance.
 The value of investments, and the income from them, can go down as well as up, and you may not recover the amount of your original investment.